DejanJoksimovic/jsScript/README.md

 To stop this, useMemo can be used for first child component (if context is used on third level for example).
 Also we can use children prop (and extract provider to custom component) for all children components, this way only third level component will be rerendered.
 The reason for this is that children is only a prop, it is not a jsx that will create fiber components
 ## useRef
 With this hook we create a mutable value that exist for the lifetime of the component
+## React.Children
+Api is used to modify children elements before rendering